KristianHolme/Drill.jl/README.md

 - **Flexible Environments**: Comprehensive environment interface supporting both discrete and continuous action spaces
 - **Rich Logging**: TensorBoard and WandB integration for training monitoring, and timer output ([TimerOutputs.jl](https://github.com/KristofferC/TimerOutputs.jl)) for performance analysis
 - **Parallelization**: Built-in support for parallel environment execution
-- ⚠️ **Reactant support** (experimental): Optional [Reactant](https://github.com/EnzymeAD/Reactant.jl) integration for GPU/accelerator execution via the Drill Reactant extension; use `agent |> Lux.reactant_device()` when the extension is loaded.
-Same device API for CPU/GPU.
-This is very early stage and experimental, very slow, and not currently recommended to use!

 ## Implemented Algorithms